St Andrew's Cross spider fact sheet | Field of Mars EEC

 What is the life cycle of a St Andrew’s Cross spider?

 Mating usually occurs from summer to autumn.
-A male approaches the female carefully and may vibrate a silk thread to attract her attention.
-This can be dangerous because the female may attack or eat the smaller male.
+A much smaller male approaches the female carefully and may vibrate a silk thread to attract her attention.
+After mating, the female makes a greenish, pear-shaped egg sac and hangs it in silk, often among leaves near the web.

 What adaptations do St Andrew’s Cross spiders have to help them survive?